nicolasleivab/MAPIS/README.md

 # MAPIS Architecture: A Modular and Isolated Frontend Development Approach

 MAPIS (Model, Application, Presentation, Infrastructure, Services) is a modern architecture designed to address the increasing complexity of front-end applications like React.
+It is particularly well-suited for front-end monorepos, offering a clear structure to manage growing complexity while keeping development focused and manageable for small to medium-sized teams.

-Over the past decade, front-end systems have grown from simple UI renderers to highly interactive and complex systems that handle substantial business logic, state management, and asynchronous operations.
-MAPIS provides a structured, modular approach that ensures maintainability and scalability for modern front-end development.
+Over the past decade, front-end systems have evolved from simple UI layers to highly interactive, complex systems that handle substantial business logic, state management, and asynchronous operations.
+MAPIS provides a structured, modular approach that ensures maintainability and scalability for modern front-end development while adapting to the rise of smaller development teams and performance-boosting tools.

 MAPIS organizes an application into five distinct layers, each with a dedicated responsibility: